nvimdev/lspsaga.nvim/README.md

   link = '  ',
 },
 -- finder do lsp request timeout
--- if your project big enough or your server very slow -- you may need to increase this value finder_request_timeout = 1500, finder_action_keys = {
+-- if your project is big enough or your server very slow -- you may need to increase this value finder_request_timeout = 1500, finder_action_keys = {